 Toxic levels of chemical flea treatment products have been detected in rivers throughout England as reported here in The Freshwater Blog.
-Whilst pet flea treatments may not be totally to blame, as these chemicals are also used as insecticides, their contribution cannot be denied.
+Whilst pet flea treatments may not be totally to blame, as these neonicotinoid chemicals are also used as agrochemical insecticides, their contribution cannot be denied.
 All sources that add to the environmental burden are potentially problematic to susceptible beasties.
-There is no doubt that insect levels are significantly lower than before, including our bee population that is of course crucial for plant pollenation which is of course essential for our food crops.
+There is no doubt that insect levels are significantly lower than before, including our bee population that is of course crucial for plant pollination which is essential for our food crops.

-There are a number of owner groups on Social Media platforms where people discuss this rise in adverse reactions that have occured after various spot-on flea/worm treatments have been used.
+There are a number of pet owner groups on social media platforms where people discuss the rise in adverse reactions that have occured after various spot-on flea/tick/worm treatments have been used.
 This has increased because as flea/tick/worm resistance to the drugs has grown, this has resulted in recommended treatment regimes being significantly shortened.
 Some preparations have seen recommendations change from once every 3 months to monthly.
-This is a 3 times increase in dose for our pets and a potential 3 times increase in environmental contamination from them too.
+This results in a 3-fold increase in neonicotinoid dose for our pets and a potential 3 times increase in environmental contamination from them too.

 Toxicity is effectively dose-dependent.
 Water can be toxic in too high a quantity, and I don't mean drowning!
 The nature of chemical flea treatments is that they are toxic to the insect's nervous system which kills them when they bite your pet.
-Spot-on treatments are absorbed at the area where they are administered but of course don't just stay localised to that area.
+Spot-on treatments are absorbed at the area where they are administered, but of course they don't just stay localised to that area.
 They spread throughout your pet's body - not just in the skin, although where it is applied obviously receives the highest concentration and dose.
-Reactions are most noticeable when they occur at this site, but we don't know the cumulative effect of years on monthly applications of these chemicals in other areas of the body such as the liver and kidneys etc. Trebling the neonicotinoid levels in our dogs can only move them closer to the toxic threshold for our dogs too, especially those at the lightest weight to receive a certain dose rate.
+Reactions are most noticeable when they occur at this site, but we don't know the cumulative effect of years of monthly applications and accumulation of these neonicotinoid chemicals in other areas of the body such as the liver and kidneys etc. Trebling the neonicotinoid levels in our dogs can only move them closer to the toxic threshold for our dogs too, especially those at the lightest weight to receive a certain dose rate.

 We should also bear in mind that people who are in close contact with their pets are also going to receive small neonicotinoid doses too, which will be proportionally bigger doses and thus potentially more significant for children.
-When we walk them in the countryside and let them swim, especially in the few days following administration, this is the time when some of the chemicals will be washed off into the rivers.
+When we walk our dogs in the countryside and let them swim, especially in the few days following administration, this is the time when some of the chemicals will be washed off into the rivers.
 Insects are incredibly sensivitve and a single dog dose can kill something like 25,000,000 bees.
 Smaller insects will be worse affected too.